- 1 15 Things Stepmom Wishes Her Husband Knew

 I knew I was marrying a man that had a child, but I had no idea that would come with the indescribable pain of custody battles, the complex relationship with your ex-wife, and the intensified scrutiny of your family.
 Honestly, it’s a really good thing I didn’t know then what I know now.
 It’s so much more than packing lunches, play dates, and family dinners.

-2. The love I have for my birth children is different than the love I have for my stepchildren.
+2. The love I have for my birth children is different from the love I have for my stepchildren

 The love I have for all of my children (birth or step) is equal but different.
 Though I’d take a bullet for any of my children, I find I’m more guarded with my stepchildren.
 They choose to love me and can choose to revoke that love at any time.
 With my own children, I don’t have to guard my heart.
 I can be completely vulnerable with them because I’m their mother, and no one can tell them otherwise.